meliikaa/Fundamental_of_linear_control/README.md

 In this project, you will find detailed explanations and examples of the following linear control tools:

 Root Locus: Understanding and plotting root loci to analyze system stability and design controllers.

 Feedback Loops: Designing feedback loops for closed-loop control systems and evaluating their performance.

 PID Tuner: Utilizing the built-in PID tuner in MATLAB for tuning proportional-integral-derivative (PID) controllers.

-Nyquist Plots: Plotting Nyquist diagrams to assess system stability and robustness.
+Nyquist Plots: Plotting Nyquist diagrams to assess system stability and robustness

 Stability Margins: Calculating and interpreting stability margins (e.g., gain margin, phase margin) for feedback systems.

 Step Response: Analyzing the step response of systems to assess performance and transient behavior.